Dane County missing persons case now a homicide

 “We always hope for a rescue for a missing individual,” Dane County Sheriff Dave Mahoney said at a press conference.
 “However, late Wednesday afternoon, detectives developed evidence at the residence…where Jesse was last seen that led them to believe that foul play was involved.”

-It’s believed Faber was shot Tuesday, after a confrontation involving 58-year-old Daniel Lieske of Marshall.
+It’s believed Faber was shot Tuesday, after a confrontation involving 59-year-old Daniel Lieske of Marshall.
 Lieske is in custody on charges of homicide and hiding a corpse.

 Affiliate WIBA contributed to this report.